thelunararmy/py-qmoji/README.md

 Install package individually using `pip install [packagename]`

 ## How?
 Edit `main.py` line 29 to change your input.
 Execute using `python main.py`.
 Open `output.txt` for your qmoji.
+If you need to add a border, simply change line 24 to do so.

 ## Testing?
 So far I've tested the output on the following apps, exclusively using the desktop/web-browser since phone screens cannot properly display emojis that are at least 21 characters wide.
+All the following have been tested using a borderless qmoji (21x21) at minimum, and then gradually increased to find the maximum.
+Bordered qmoji's have minumum size of 23x23 respectively.

 | Application   | Pastes correctly | Scannable by QR Code Scanner | Max qmoji size  |
 | :--           | :---:            | :---:                        | :---:           |